Radeox/nixos-headless/README.md

-# Radeox dotfiles
+# NixOS configuration

-Here I keep my NixOS and my astrovim configs (for now) :D
+This is my desktop NixOS configuration which i currently use on my desktop and laptop.